 In an effort to enhance stockholder value, improve working capital and enable us to focus on our core contract manufacturing business, during the fourth quarter of fiscal 2008 we undertook a careful review of our branded products portfolio and operations.
 As a result, we decided to narrow our branded products focus and portfolio and developed a plan to do so, which included a decision to sell our legacy RHL business.
-On August 4, 2008, RHL sold certain assets related to its catalog and internet business conducted under the name "As We Change[®]" to Miles Kimball Company for a cash purchase price of \$2.3 million.
+On August 4, 2008, RHL sold certain assets related to its catalog and internet business conducted under the name "As We Change" to Miles Kimball Company for a cash purchase price of \$2.3 million.
 We recorded a loss of \$226,000 as a result of this sale and recognized \$221,000 in severance and related payroll costs during fiscal 2009.

 On July 29, 2009, we entered into an Asset Purchase Agreement with PharmaCare US Inc. and PharmaCare Laboratories Pty Ltd. for the sale of substantially all of the remaining assets of RHL related to its wholesale and direct-to-consumer business.
 The sale closed on July 31, 2009 for a cash purchase price of \$500,000.
 As additional compensation, RHL may receive up to an additional \$500,000 from the buyers as a conditional earn-out if the RHL business acquired by the buyers meets or exceeds certain budgeted profitability criteria during the period August 1, 2009 through July 31, 2010.
-NAI provided a guarantee of RHL's indemnity obligations under the Asset Purchase Agreement, which potential liability is capped at the amount of the purchase price paid by the buyers for a period of up to six months and will receive an amount equal to \$9,000 per month for such services.
+NAI provided a guarantee of RHL's indemnity obligations under the Asset Purchase Agreement, which potential liability is capped at the amount of the purchase price paid by the buyers to RHL.
+RHL has agreed to provide certain transition services and support to the buyers for a period of up to six months and will receive an amount equal to \$9,000 per month for such services.